mmogi03/CS444_A3_Dumble_Dash/cs444_genai_class_flow/ElvenBlight/README.md

-# 🌊 Reef Escape
+# ✨ Elven Blight

-**Reef Escape** is a 2D infinite crawler and spiritual successor to *DumbleDash*.
-You play as **Nerida**, a young mermaid separated from her family, trying to escape the mystical but dangerous Reef.
-As you swim deeper into the ocean, you must evade deadly terrain, fight off hostile reef mermaids, and uncover the secrets that lie in the deep.
+**Elven Blight** is a 2D infinite crawler and spiritual successor to *DumbleDash* & *ReefEscape*.
+You play as a **brave elf warrior** on a mission to rescue your **captured elf princess**, traversing through the mystical but deadly enchanted forest.
+With blade and bow, you must fight off twisted woodland creatures, evil elves, and gooey monsters while calling upon the power of nature to survive.

-Your goal: survive as long as possible in classic roguelike fashion, while progressing through increasingly difficult levels to reunite Nerida with her lost kin.
+Your goal: survive as long as possible in classic roguelike fashion, while progressing through increasingly dangerous biomes to find and free your princess.

 ---